-£5 billion transformation programme of Wales and Borders network underway as operator gears up for launch of the December timetable and asset transfer of Core Valleys Lines in January 2020
+£5 billion transformation programme of Wales and Borders network well underway as operator gears up for launch of the December timetable and asset transfer of Core Valleys Lines in January 2020.

 The £5 billion transformation of the Wales and Borders rail network is underway as KeolisAmey Wales, the operator of Transport for Wales Rail Services marks the first year anniversary of franchise handover from Arriva Trains Wales on 14 October 2018.

 Covering 1035 route miles (11% of the UK railway network), KeolisAmey has reported encouraging progress with the transformation of the network including the creation of 120 new roles and 580 grant agreement obligations already signed-off by the newly formed authority, Transport for Wales.
 Overall customer satisfaction stands at 82% according to the latest survey by Transport Focus (Spring 2019).